Mast radiator: Feed system

 The transmitter which generates the radio frequency current is often located in a building a short distance away from the mast, so its sensitive electronics and operating personnel will not be exposed to the strong radio waves at the base of the mast.
 Alternatively it is sometimes located at the base of the mast, with the transmitter room surrounded by a Faraday shield of copper screen to keep radio waves out.
 The current from the transmitter is delivered to the mast through a feedline, a specialized cable (transmission line) for carrying radio frequency current.
 At LF and MF frequencies foam insulated coaxial cable is usually used.
 The feedline is connected to an antenna tuning unit (impedance matching network) at the base of the mast, to match the transmission line to the mast.
 This may be located in a waterproof box or a small shed called an antenna tuning hut (helix house) next to the mast.
 The antenna tuning circuit matches the characteristic impedance of the feedline to the impedance of the antenna (given by the graph below), and includes a reactance, usually a loading coil, to tune out the reactance of the antenna, to make it resonant at the operating frequency.
 Without the antenna tuner the impedance mismatch between the antenna and feedline would cause a condition called standing waves (high SWR), in which some of the radio power is reflected back down the feedline toward the transmitter, resulting in inefficiency and possibly overheating the transmitter.
 From the antenna tuner a short feedline is bolted or brazed to the mast.

+The other side of the feedline from the antenna tuner is grounded, connected to a radial ground system consisting of many bare wires buried shallowly in the ground radiating outward from a terminal near the base of the mast.

 There are several ways of feeding a mast radiator: